ConzorKingKong/conazon/README.md

 This is a wrapper monorepo for the conazon project.
 It pulls all the pieces of the conazon project into one place for simplicity when testing the whole project or making project-wide changes.

-This project requires a .env file configured as follows:
+This project requires a `.env` file configured as follows:

 ```
 REACT_APP_PROTOCOL=http
 REACT_APP_DOMAIN=localhost
 ```

-and a .env.backend
+and a `.env.backend`

 ```
-JWTSECRET
+JWTSECRET - Secret for JWT REQUIRED
-CLIENTID
+`CLIENTID` - Client ID for Google Oauth REQUIRED
-CLIENTSECRET
+`CLIENTSECRET` - Secret for Google Oauth REQUIRED
-REDIRECTURL
+`REDIRECTURL` - Redirect url for Google Oauth REQUIRED
 DATABASEURL='host=postgres port=5432 user=postgres dbname=conazon sslmode=disable'
-SECURECOOKIE
+SECURECOOKIE - If true, enables secure on all cookies (only use cookie on https).
+Otherwise, default value of `false` is used.
+MUST BE TRUE IN PROD
-EMAILPASSWORD
+EMAILPASSWORD - App password (not regular password) to gmail account REQUIRED - more information here: https://support.google.com/accounts/answer/185833?visit_id=638613322705524102-924909150&p=InvalidSecondFactor&rd=1
 ```

 Run `docker-compose up` to run the project.
 All other `conazon` back-end endpoints must be running for the project to work